Join our live stream on our Facebook account: https://www.facebook.com/ChapelChurch

-The Chapel congregation was organized in 1858 as a result of several weeks of special revival meetings conducted by Rev. J.S.
-Wentz and Rev. Jeremiah Jones, on the George Musser farm.
-Fifty-five of the eighty converts from the meetings began the first congregation, known as the 'Musser Class'.
-During the following year, Mr. Musser built a large springhouse with a second-floor room which was then used by the class as a regular place of worship.
-The farm was located on Ruppert Road just a few miles northeast of the present church property.
-In 2008, the present congregation was able to salvage the original barn doors, some windows with original glass, and much of the brick from the chimney.
+The congregation of Chapel Church was established in 1858 following a series of special revival meetings led by Rev. J.S.
+Wentz and Rev. Jeremiah Jones on the George Musser farm.
+Out of the eighty individuals who converted during these meetings, fifty-five formed the initial congregation, referred to as the “Musser Class”.
+Subsequently, Mr. Musser constructed a substantial springhouse with an upper room, which became the congregation's primary place of worship.
+The farm on Ruppert Road, a few miles northeast of the current church location, served as the congregation's early spiritual hub.
+In 2008, the present congregation managed to preserve several original elements, including the barn doors, some windows with their original glass, and a significant portion of the chimney's brickwork.

 • 1917 - 1940 Rev. Martin Heiland